umati/umatiGateway/README.md

 Start the container directly with the configuration files mounted:

-`docker run -it -v ./LocalConfigumatiApp.xml:/app/Configuration/Files/LocalConfigumatiApp.xml -v ./umatiGatewayConfig.xml:/app/Configuration/umatiGatewayConfig.xml ghcr.io/umati/umatigateway:develop`
+`docker run -it -v ./umatiGatewayConfig.xml:/app/umatiGatewayConfig.xml ghcr.io/umati/umatigateway:develop`

 or via Compose with this config: